Everything You Need to Know About OCD

 Zack suffered from intense hot flushes whenever certain topics came up in conversation.
 Additionally, he found his mind stuck in a loop, especially when his partner mentioned sleep issues, leading to constant worry about his own sleep.

 Through hypnotherapy, it became clear that Zack harboured resentment from childhood traumas caused by his dad’s explosive anger.
 Once these emotions were addressed, the hot flushes subsided, but the sleep-related worries persisted.
-It wasn’t until Zack adopted the Medical Medium’s nutritional guidance that these intrusive sleep-related thoughts disappeared, meaning that the root of the issue was physiological rather than psychological.
+It wasn’t until Zack started nutrition therapy with us that these intrusive sleep-related thoughts disappeared, meaning that the root of the issue was physiological rather than psychological.

 Case 2: Depressed from negative intrusive thoughts